nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 * Simple data exploration ([notebook](https://github.com/nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/blob/main/00.EDA.ipynb))
   * Download two pictures to local and display them
   * There are **133 classes** (133 dog breeds) and there is data imbalance.
 In the [`scripts/train.py`](https://github.com/nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/blob/main/scripts/train.py) file, `class weights` are added to the loss function.
-And two test run show that it improves the accuracy from 74% to 79% for `ResNet50`.
+And two test runs show that it improves the accuracy from 74% to 79% for `ResNet50`.
     ```python
     class_weights = compute_class_weight(
         class_weight='balanced',